 Psoriatic arthritis can affect any joint in the body, including the jaw.
 It can lead to jaw pain and stiffness and problems with eating and speaking.
 Home remedies and medical treatment can help.

 Psoriatic arthritis (PsA) is an autoimmune condition.
 It causes joint pain, swelling, and stiffness.

 PsA causes inflammation that attacks healthy joints and tissue, leading to painful symptoms.
+While

 In this article, we look at how PsA can affect the jaw.
 This includes jaw-related symptoms, complications, treatments, and how to relieve jaw pain.